Welcome to A Call to Order’s Blog

 Going forward, this blog will not be your typical blog about organizing.
 I’m not just going to show you cool organizing products and systems.
 Or only give you instructions on how to organize your closet, garage or pantry.
 Yes, you’ll get some of that.
 But we’ll also talk about the end game, the why you want to be organized.
 About what you want to have time to do, instead of sorting through stacks of mail to find the bill you need to pay.
 Sometimes I’ll share a recipe that I’ve found, or a poem that makes you think.
 I want your feedback and your input.

 When you look at your life today, what is the one thing you would most like to do that being more organized would help you do?
-Let me know in the comments, and we can talk about it in future blogs.
+Let me know in the comments, and we can talk about it in future, until then Welcome to A Call to Order’s blog.